muluwerkderebe-StatisticalAnalyst/Portifolio.io/README.txt

-# 🌟 Overview
+🌟 Overview
 Welcome to my professional portfolio!
 I am Muluwerk Derebe, a Data Analyst and former University Lecturer with over a decade of experience in statistical research, data modeling, and analytical instruction.
-My work bridges academic rigor with modern business intelligence practices, supported by hands‑on expertise in Python, SQL, Power BI, Tableau, MySQL, AWS, and advanced statistical software.
+My work bridges academic knowledge with modern business intelligence practices, supported by skill based courses in Python, SQL, Power BI, Tableau, MySQL, AWS, and advanced statistical software.
+This portfolio showcases
+1. my projects,
+2. educational background,
-This portfolio showcases my projects, educational background, professional experience, and certifications, reflecting my transition from academia to applied data analytics and business intelligence.
+3. professional experience, and
+4. certifications, reflecting my transition from academia to applied data analytics and business intelligence.

-# 🎯 What You’ll Find in This Portfolio
+🎯 What You’ll Find in This Portfolio
 🔹 Projects
 A curated selection of analytics and BI projects demonstrating:
 - Data cleaning, modeling, and transformation